shrewdacumen/My_Bookself_App-on-SwiftUI-Combine/README.md

 ### This project is designed and developed in the mind of a limited time frame: possibly 3 hours, the goal.

+## motif in the whole design:
+- Consider `Music.app` that is an Apple's offcial iOS app. esp., in the functions and actions in initiating the search on the textField.

 ## The REST endpoint used in this project
    Please follow up the link for more infomation: [IT Bookstore API](https://api.itbook.store/)